All Things Stewart Springs

 Yet another long editorial aside

-Of course Pneuma members, family, friends, and sundry connections love their new acquisition, wrested from the people.
-On some level they doubtless honor it as sacred, for it is an awe-inspiring spot.
-But do they love and honor it -- and, more importantly, their fellow beings -- enough to want to share it with everyone, rich and poor, young and old, bohemian and conservative, straight and gay, freebody and perma-dressed, in two words, all humanity, in the joy of service and the open-minded, happy-to-serve way that the place did for so long (if fitfully), before they snatched it away through what many feel amounted to no more than legal thievery?
+Of course Pneuma members, family, friends, and sundry connections love their new acquisition wrested from the people.
+On some level they do honor it as sacred, for it is an awe-inspiring spot.
+But do they love and honor it -- and, more importantly, their fellow beings -- enough to want to share it with the public, everyone, rich and poor, young and old, bohemian and conservative, straight and gay, freebody and perma-dressed, -- in two words, all humanity -- in the joy of service and the open-minded, happy-to-serve way the place did for so long (if fitfully), before they snatched it away through what many feel amounted to no more than legal thievery?

 Methinks not.
 Yet they wax eloquent, members and followers shamelessly shilling online reviews posing as the everyday public, hoping to entice readers to visit and part with hard-earned money and so unwittingly support the place's tragic departure from its time-honored ways, in dumbfoundingly egregious violation of the sacred healing tradition of the land.